DHCP Configuration Parameters and Settings Explained

 Reserved/excluded addresses

-If you don't want to assign a few addresses from the range, you can configure them as excluded addresses.
-DHCP servers do not assign the excluded addresses.
-This feature allows us to configure static IP addresses on critical network resources such as servers, printers, and routers.
+If you do not want to assign particular IP addresses dynamically, configure them as excluded addresses.
+DHCP servers will not assign addresses from the excluded range.
+This feature enables configuring static IP addresses for critical network resources, such as servers, printers, and routers.

 The default gateway IP address

-If a local host wants to send a data packet to a host that is not available in the local network, it sends the data packet to the default gateway.
-This option allows us to set a default gateway IP address for hosts.
-Typically, this is the IP address of the router's interface that is directly connected to the local network.
+When a local host needs to send data to a device outside the local network, it forwards the packet to the default gateway.
+This option specifies the default gateway IP address for hosts, which is typically the IP address of the router interface directly connected to the local network.

 DNS server IP addresses